 Mel Rosen

-Rosen holds an MFA from Tyler/Temple and a BFA from RISD, with additional study in Rome and New Zealand.
+Rosen holds an MFA from Tyler School of Art/Temple University and a BFA from RISD, with additional study in Rome and New Zealand.
 She exhibits nationally and internationally and lives in South Carolina.

 Statement on Artificial Intelligence: